-SEND Review Meeting: Information from the Child My ambition: Name of child: Date: Completed with: The thing(s) that help me to be my best self: The things people like about me: People who I can talk to about my worries or problems at school are: The things I enjoy (e.g. clubs, sports, hobbies, interests, places): Progress I have made since my last Plan Meeting: The things I am good at [g.g, personal qualities, school subjects, interests, talents]: Anything else I am pleased with or are worried about or want to tell my teacher at my Plan Meeting: The thing(c) I like best about school: Thank you for taking the time to complete this form - your ideas are the most important ones at the Plan The thing(s) I have to put a lot of effort into at school: Meeting!
-They will help us to help you achieve your ambition.
-Please give this to your child's class teacher at least two days before the SEND Review Meeting so that your thoughts and ideas can be worked into your child's SEND Plan.
-If you have any questions, please ask your teacher or Mrs Jeavons (her office is by the chickens!) [continued over the page]
+formation from the Child me of child te:Completed with: The thing(s) that help me to be my best self: e things people like about me: People who I can talk to about my worries or problems at school are: e things I enjoy (e.g. clubs, sports, hobbies, interests, places): Progress I have made since my last Plan Meeting: e things I am good at [e.g. personal qualities, school subjects, interests, talents]: Anything else I am pleased with or are worried about or want to tell my teacher at my Plan Meeting: e thing(s) I like best about school: Thank you for taking the time to complete this form - your ideas are the most important ones at the Plan Meeting!
+They will help us to help you achieve your ambition. e thing(s) I have to put a lot of effort into at school: Neeting: Iney will help us to help you achieve your amotion.
+Please give this to your child's class teacher at least two days before the SEND Review Meeting so that your thoughts and ideas can be worked into your child's SIND Plan.
+If you have any questions, please ask your teacher or Mrs Jeavons [her office is by the chickens1]